GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 #### Compression best practices

 Sites that want to maximize performance should apply Brotli compression at both their origin server and CDN.
 Brotli compression at the origin minimizes the transfer size of resources that can't be served from the cache.
 To prevent delays in serving requests, the origin should compress dynamic resources using a fairly conservative compression level - for example, Brotli-4; static resources can be compressed using Brotli-11.
+If an origin does not support Brotli, gzip-6 can be used to compress dynamic resources; gzip-9 can be used to compress static resources.

 ### TLS 1.3